garden-io/garden/docs/reference/config.md

       outputs:
         {}

-      # The arguments to run the container with when starting the service.
+      # The command to run the container with when starting the service.
+      # Equivalent to
+      # Docker's entrypoint
+      # Kubernetes's command
       #
+      # Example:
+      #   - /bin/echo
+      #
       # Optional.
       command:
+        -

+      # The arguments to pass to the command run when starting the service.
+      # Equivalent to
+      # Docker's cmd
+      # Kubernetes's args
+      #
+      # Example:
+      #   - hello
+      #   - world
+      #
+      # Optional.
+      args:
         -

       # Whether to run the service as a daemon (to ensure only one runs per node).